mapping your sacred biography

 Yet another aspect of processing the legacy of my twins’ birth was bringing healing to the way my identity as a mom changed during the second 11-year cycle of their lives.
 After the birth, I was a completely overwhelmed, sleep-deprived, and exhausted mom.
 And I gradually recovered my center by the time I published the story of their birth.

-My daughters missed an average of 3.5 years of in-person high school, compounded by distance learning when COVID-19 raged, causing them to miss out on significant psychosocial learning experiences.
+My daughters missed an average of 3.5 years of in-person high school, compounded by distance learning during COVID-19, leaving them to miss out on significant psychosocial learning experiences.
 They were often physically too sick to leave the house and relied on me for their connection to the outside world.
-When they were able to leave the house it was mostly to attend doctor appointments, though occasionally they experienced fun things like hanging out with a friend or attending a concert.
+When they were able to leave the house, it was mostly to attend doctor appointments, though occasionally they had fun, like hanging out with a friend or attending a concert.

 So, my role in the second 11-year cycle of their lives revolved around keeping them alive, and I felt the burden of caregiving acutely.
-At times we didn’t know if they would ever be able to graduate high school, socialize, or live independently.
+At times, we didn’t know whether they would ever graduate from high school, socialize, or live independently.

 Gratitude